rsthomp/tutorial/README.md

 First of all, You will need Meteor, for which you can find installation instruction [here](https://meteor.com/install).

 Then, you will need to clone Empirica's default app that comes bundled when you clone or fork the repository.
-From the terminal:
+We reccomend forking by going to the [Empirica repo](https://github.com/empiricaly/empirica) and then from the top-right corner of the page, click Fork.
+If you want to directly clone the repo then run this command from the terminal.
 ```
 git clone https://github.com/empiricaly/empirica.git
 ```